Nesasio/Temperature-Distribution-FDM/README.md

 It is assumed that the tip of the fin is insulated.
 The analytical solution of the problem is as follows.
 $$\frac{ T(x) - T_\infty }{ T_b - T_\infty } = \frac{ \cosh m(L - x) }{ \cosh mL }$$
 where $\displaystyle m=\sqrt{ \frac{hP}{kA_c} }$

+## Finite Difference Method
+The temperature distribution was calculated at every grid point using FDM.